FuRong1213-vibenshus/TextAdventure/README.md

 ### **Packages and Modules**

-Read through the tutorial of python modules and try to answer the following question https://docs.python.org/3/tutorial/modules.html
+Read **Carfully** through the tutorial of python modules and try to answer the following question https://docs.python.org/3/tutorial/modules.html

 - What is a module in python and why do we need "modules"?